 - False Claims Act damages

 - Termination for Default

 - Poor past performance

 It does not matter if you are a small business or big business.
 It does not matter if you provide products or services.
 It does not matter if you are a subcontractor or prime contractor.
-Your business must comply with DFARS 252.204-7012 as of December 31, 2017.
+Your business must comply with DFARS 252.204-7012 cybersecurity measures.

 Today, the government relies on external contractors to process and store sensitive data that may threaten the country’s national security.
 “The set of minimum cybersecurity standards are described in NIST Special Publication 800-171 and break down into fourteen areas.
 In each of these areas, there are specific security requirements that DOD contractors must implement.
 Full compliance is required not later than December 31, 2017.
 The contractor must notify the DoD CIO within 30 days of contract award, of any security requirements not implemented at the time of contract award.
 The contractor can propose alternate, equally effective measures to DoD CIO through their contracting officer.
 The NIST SP 800-37, Guide for Applying the Risk Management Framework to Federal Information Systems, Sections 3.3 to 3.6 may provide small businesses a systematic step-by-step approach to implementing, assessing, and monitoring the controls.”

 In addition, the DOD’s Office of Small Business Programs has put together a detailed list of cybersecurity resources for small businesses on its website at http://business.dodrif.com/resources.php.